Articles

 There’s nothing worse than doing a full launch only to watch it flop spectacularly.
 Think of Google Glass or ScaleFactor (if you’re wondering “who?” — exactly).
 Pilot programs identify potential issues early and reduce the risk of a disappointing launch.
 By containing the number of participants for a set testing period, you can adjust messaging, audience, features and even the workflow.

-Strategically target segments
+Strategically target customer segments

 Testing allows SaaS companies to identify which customer profiles derive the most value from the product, guiding market segmentation and messaging strategies.
 Similarly, it can help partner managers identify which partner types are delivering the strongest ROI or test out new partner types.